 - Complete all outreach, consultation, and program evaluation responsibilities described in the training manual

-- Complete Formal Case Presentation and Professional Seminar
+- Complete a Formal Case Presentation and present it to staff

 - Complete clinical records and weekly logs in a timely manner

 - Pass all profession-wide and site specific competencies at the expected level as measured by our competency evaluation forms.
 Interns must achieve a score of "7" on all profession-wide and site-specific competencies (a score of "7" or above indicates performance at the level of an advanced trainee or entry-level practitioner)

 - Adhere to APA ethical guidelines throughout the internship year

 The training program is committed to providing an optimal learning environment to promote interns’ developmental changes and growth over the course of the training year.
 While we regularly and formally assess the progress of our interns, we also regularly and formally assess the components of, and the comprehensive nature of, our training program.
 We attempt to elicit information and feedback from interns that allows us to adequately assess our training program and make any needed modifications.
 As needed, we make modifications to ensure that we are providing the necessary opportunities to develop the clinical, multicultural, ethical, and professionalism competencies, necessary to transition from graduate psychology students into entry level health service psychologists.